Table of Contents

 Multiple Languages Support

-The theme supports translations for different languages, which means if you set the site language to French, some parts of the theme will change to French, for example, button labels.
+The theme supports Ghost translations for different languages, which means if you set the site language to French, parts of the theme (e.g., button labels) will appear in French.

 Syntax Highlighting